+FOREWORD

 What Are You Eating?

 Murray Weinstein

 11/10/2014

 In The Garden there are two trees: the Tree of Life, and the Tree of Knowledge of Good and Evil.

 The Tree of Life is made out of, well, Life.
 And what is Life?
 In my experience Life is a stream made of the current moment presenting itself over and over again as the current moment.
 It includes shape and form, color, aroma and sound, and touch.
 All of its modes are full of texture.
 This texture is made of the finest most subtle substance.